HowTo: pxlBlck – Install and configure the pxlBlck plugin

 • Surname: Here you can configure the name of the device

-• Enabled: The plug-in is only activated if the checkmark is set here
+• Enabled: The plugin is only activated if the check mark is set here

-• GPIO / DigitalIn: Here you have to specify the GPIO that is connected to the LED matrix.
-You can find information about this in the build article for your pxlBlck platform.
+• GPIO/DigitalInHere you must specify the GPIO that is connected to the LED matrix.
+You can find information on this in the assembly article for your pxlBlck platform.

 • Help: A click on it leads you to an overview page with all pxlBlck articles

-• Display Enabled: This option can be used to deactivate the display or hide the content.
+• Display EnabledThis option can be used to deactivate the display or hide the content.
 This option can be used, for example, to switch off the display at night or when nobody is at home.
-You can find information about this in the article pxlBlck – Switch off the display when you are absent
+You can also find information on this in the article pxlBlck - Turn off the display when absent

-• Matrix type: Here you can configure the dimensions of your LED matrix.
+• Matrix typeHere you can configure the dimensions of your LED matrix.
 In the example above, a matrix is configured that is 32 LEDs wide and 8 LEDs high

-• Led type: With this you can configure the type of your LED.
-Most Neopixel or WS2812 LEDs have the following green, red, blue.
+• Led typeHere you can configure the type of your LED.
+Most Neopixel or WS2812 LEDs have the sequence green, red, blue.
 So GRB.

-• Start positions: Here you can specify in which corner of your matrix the first LED is located.
-You can also find information about this here: https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library
+• Start positionsHere you can specify in which corner of your matrix the first LED is located.
+You can also find information on this here: https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library

-• LED arrangement: This allows the arrangement of your LED matrix to be configured.
-You can also find information about this here: https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library
+• LED arrangement: This can be used to configure the arrangement of your LED matrix.
+You can also find information on this here: https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library

-• Tile arrangement & Matrix tiles in X-direction & Matrix tiles in Y-direction: These functions are currently being tested.
-If in doubt, just leave it on "OneTileOnly".
+• Tile-Arrangement & Matrix tiles in X-direction & Matrix tiles in Y-directionThese functions are still being tested.
+If in doubt, please leave it set to "OneTileOnly".

-• Matrix rotation: This allows the matrix to be rotated by 90° steps
+• Matrix rotation: This allows the matrix to be rotated by 90° steps in each case

 Configuration of the pxlBlck using commands